sarashamas/docs-calendar/docs/guides/localization.md

 ---
 sidebar_label: Localization
 title: Localization
-description: You can learn about the localization in the documentation of the DHTMLX JavaScript Scheduler library.
-Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Scheduler.
+description: You can learn about the localization in the documentation of the DHTMLX JavaScript Event Calendar library.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Event Calendar.
 ---

 # Localization

-You can localize labels in the interface of JavaScript Scheduler and present it in any necessary language.
+You can localize labels in the interface of JavaScript Event Calendar and present it in any necessary language.
 You just need to provide localized strings for labels and apply your locale to the component.

 ## Default locale